Shorebirds in Rajaji National Park

 • The Mighty Ganges: The lifeblood of the region, the Ganges River provides a haven for shorebirds with its mudflats, sandbanks, and shallow channels.
 These areas are teeming with aquatic insects, crustaceans, and small fish – a veritable smorgasbord for shorebirds.

 • Seasonal Wetlands: During the monsoon season, Rajaji comes alive with numerous temporary wetlands and flooded grasslands.
-These ephemeral water bodies offer a crucial stopover point for migratory shorebirds on their long journeys.
+These ephemeral water bodies offer a crucial stopover point for migratory birds on their long journeys.

 • Rushing Rivers and Streams: The park’s network of perennial rivers and streams, like the Motichur Rau, Berriba Rau, and Rawasan, provide foraging grounds for specialized shorebirds adept at navigating fast-flowing water.